 On those days designated as dress up days, students should wear their Sunday best clothing.
-All clothing must be appropriate and modest.
-Nail polish is permitted.
+All clothing must be appropriate and modest and adhere to our daily dress code rules and regulations.
+Shorts/skirts/dresses must be no shorter than three inches above the knee.
 No hats.
 No tennis shoes.
 No sweat outfits.
 No leggings.
 No jeans.
 The final decision as to what is appropriate rests with the principal.